 [A Rover 3.5 litre coupe, a car much favoured by managers in the 60s heads to the car park bypassing the ramp to the departures area on the first floor.]

 The idea of an air terminal away from the actual airport it served goes back to the days when Croydon was London’s Airport.
-It had a remote terminal at Waterloo Station.
+It had a remote terminal at Victoria Station.
 In the period after the war Heathrow was in the ascendant so the search was on for a site in West London.
 The airport authorities settled on an area in Kensington already occupied by another form of transport: the Cromwell Curve where the District and Circle lines came together and tube trains from Gloucester Road, High Street Kensington and Earls Court passed each other.
 It was decided to build a concrete raft over the train lines and construct the new terminal above them.

 The need for the terminal was so great that they couldn’t wait to build a full scale versionl.
 A temporary two storey terminal was completed in 1957.